Paul Fryxell: Research

 His research interests have centered on the taxonomy of the Neotropical Malvaceae, including work on the evolution, biodiversity, and taxonomy of Gossypium, the genus that includes the world's cotton crop.
 He served as president of the American Society of Plant Taxonomists (1983–1984) and of the Society for Economic Botany (1988–1989), and held a Fulbright Scholar Award for study in Argentina (1993).
-In 1961 he was a elected a fellow of the American Association for the Advancement of Science.
+In 1961 he was elected a fellow of the American Association for the Advancement of Science.
 He was also a fellow of the Texas Academy of Science and a member of the Commission of Flora Neotropica.

-He was a contributor of treatments of the Malvaceae to numerous Neotropical floristic works and conducted fieldwork in the neotropics, primarily in Mexico but also in parts of Central and South America, as well as in tropical Australia.
+He was a contributor to treatments of the Malvaceae to numerous Neotropical floristic works and conducted fieldwork in the neotropics, primarily in Mexico but also in parts of Central and South America, as well as in tropical Australia.

-In 1974, he was honoured by botanist David Martin Bates, (1934-2019), who named a monotypic genus of plants after him, Fryxellia (belonging to the family Malvaceae), comes from Mexico and Texas.
+In 1974, he was honored by botanist David Martin Bates, (1934-2019), who named a monotypic genus of plants after him, Fryxellia (belonging to the family Malvaceae), which comes from Mexico and Texas.